Cartagena Cruise Stop

 We decided to exit the Castillo by a different direction from which we got there, as we already knew that way was quite steep.
 As we went down the hill towards the city, we saw that there was a large elevator structure that would have allowed us to exit faster, but by then were nearly at the bottom of the hill!

 With no specific place in mind, we decided to explore the city and see what we could find.
 Since the weather was so nice, and the city so walk-able, we enjoyed walking and exploring areas of the city.
+We wound up in the Plaza de San Francisco area, which is a nice park surrounded by shops of various types.

 After we had explored as much ground as we could cover, and because the ship was scheduled to depart at 5:30PM, we headed back to the cruise port area.

 The area that we walked through back to the Cruise Port was very well maintained and there were a number of beautiful buildings along the Paseo Alfonso XII.
+There are several large museums along the Paseo, including; the National Museum of Underwater Archaeology and The Batel Auditorium and Convention Center.

 Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.